magneticio/vamp-router/README.md

-# Vamp-loadbalancer
+# Vamp-router
 ---

-Vamp-loadbalancer is inspired by [bamboo](https://github.com/QubitProducts/bamboo) and [consul-haproxy](https://github.com/hashicorp/consul-haproxy).
+Vamp-router is inspired by [bamboo](https://github.com/QubitProducts/bamboo) and [consul-haproxy](https://github.com/hashicorp/consul-haproxy).
 It is not a straight fork or clone of either of these, but parts are borrowed.

 *Note to HAproxy-rest users:* There are some breaking API changes.
 Most for the better, sticking more closely to REST conventions.

-Vamp-loadbalancers features are:
+Vamp-router's features are:

 -   Update the config through REST or through Zookeeper
 -   Set complex routes